justinebanks/GraphingCalculator/API.md

 angle1.is_congruent_to(angle2) # true (because vertical angles are congruent)
 ```

-The structure of the `Dictionary` returns is as follows:
+The structure of the `Dictionary` returned is as follows:
 ```gdscript
 {
     "acute": [Angle1, Angle2]